nakov/SikuliSharp-Example/README.md

 # SikuliSharp Example

-Example of SikuliX based UI testing with C#
+Example of SikuliX based automated UI testing with C#. **SikuliX** is a test automation tool, based on **image recognition**.
+It can find images, click on them, type text and assert images are found on the screen.
+It is based on OpenCV and Java Robot framework.

 ## Dependencies
  - **SikuliSharp.NetCore**: https://github.com/OutSystems/SikuliSharp.NetCore